Registration is closed for this event...

 Even More Challenging Stitches From Japanese Designs with Gayle Roehm

 Ready for a real challenge?
-Join me to experience some new, complex and (possibly) daunting stitch patterns drawn from Japanese garment designs.
-Each stitch presents an unusual challenge in executing the stitch or deciphering the chart.
+Join me to experience some new, complex, and (possibly) daunting stitch patterns drawn from Japanese garment designs.
+Each pattern presents an unusual challenge in executing the stitch or deciphering the chart.
 We’ll review the standardized symbols used in the selected patterns, with further explanation for a few that require clarification.
-We’ll go on to swatch at least eight stitch patterns; for each one, we’ll consider what’s unusual about the chart and we'll take a look at the original garment.
+We’ll go on to swatch at least eight stitch patterns.
+For each one we’ll consider what’s unusual about the chart and we'll take a look at the original garment.
 These are really fun to knit, and you’ll have several new techniques for your repertoire or to use in your own designing.
-The goal of the class is to demystify complex charts, so you won't fear tackling any Japanese stitch pattern.
+The goal of the class is to demystify complex charts so you won't fear tackling any Japanese stitch pattern.
 Bring an adventurous spirit.
 You don’t need experience with Japanese patterns, but you should be comfortable knitting from charts.
-These patterns are all different from the 3-hour “Challenging Stitches” class.

 At least two colors in small amounts of smooth yarn for swatching (DK to worsted weight) and appropriate needles (sizes 5 to 8); a set of DPNs or other needles for your preferred method of knitting in the round.